cathiechentx/ElementPriorities/README.md

 ### Three Element Priorities

-Element Priorities specific by web developers to tell UA which element is important/unimportant.
+Element Priorities specified by web developers to tell UA which element is important/unimportant.

  1. High: Critical elements to users, like: elements display at first screen...
  2. Moderate: Default value.